Information for new staff

 If there is an accident and you are one of the first on the scene, follow our guidance on first response.
 This includes first aid and medical advice, and what to do if there are casualties.

-Preventing harm in the general work environment
+Managing general risks in the work environment

 You can manage and control hazards in the office and the general work environment, so they don't become a problem.